 3. Chapultepec Park – the park that has it all

-When I was living in Mexico City, I was really lucky to be just on the edge of the incredible Chapultepec Park, which is one of the largest parks in the Western Hemisphere at 1,695 acres.
+When I was living in Mexico City, I was fortunate to be on the edge of the incredible Chapultepec Park, one of the largest parks in the Western Hemisphere at 1,695 acres.

 4. Amazing nightlife